Kiryat Menachem Begin

 National Headquarters of the Israel Police in Kiryat Menachem Begin, on the western side of Mount Scopus.

-Kiryat Menachem Begin, named after former Israeli Prime Minister Menachem Begin and also known as Kiryat HaMemshala, is a complex of government buildings in East Jerusalem located between Sheikh Jarrah in the north, adjacent to Mount Scopus in the east and Ammunition Hill in the west.
+Kiryat Menachem Begin, named after former Israeli Prime Minister Menachem Begin, is a complex of government buildings in East Jerusalem located between Sheikh Jarrah in the north, adjacent to Mount Scopus in the east and Ammunition Hill in the west.

+The complex is also referred to as Kiryat HaMemshala (קרית הממשלה), although Kiryat HaMemshala more commonly refers to the government complex in southwest Jerusalem.

 Overview

 The Kiryat Menachem Begin complex serves as home to several government offices, along with the main government complex in Givat Ram.
 It also includes the National Headquarters of the Israel Police.

 The complex includes the following institutions: